-Now in its eleventh year, Peachtree Road Farmers Market is a leader in the community.
-PRFM is the largest producer-only farmers market in the state.
+We are proud to start our 13th season at the Peachtree Road Farmers Market!
+Since its opening in 2007, we have grown to be a leader in the good food community.
+PRFM is one of the largest producer-only farmers market in the state.
 Producer-only means that everything at the Market has been grown, raised, or made by the seller, ensuring fair prices for both the vendors and the consumers.

-The Market takes place on Saturday mornings beginning April 7 - December 15th.
-Market is open rain or shine, in the event of bad weather we move the entire market inside The Cathedral of St. Philip.
+The Market takes place on Saturday mornings beginning March 2 - December 14th.
+Market is open rain or shine; in the event of bad weather we move the entire market inside The Cathedral of St. Philip.

 PRFM is a Wholesome Wave market and we accept and double SNAP (EBT/food stamp) benefits:

-Saturday we hold over 35 chef demonstrations scheduled for this season and 50 weekly vendors.
+We host a chef demo at 10:00am every Saturday and have more than 50 weekly vendors.
 Each week brings new produce, vendors, events, live music and fun!

-The Peachtree Road Farmers Market is proud to celebrate our 2018 Season of events, sponsors, programs and supporters.
+The Peachtree Road Farmers Market is proud to celebrate our 2019 season of events, sponsors, programs and supporters.

 What to Bring With You

-There is a large free parking lot on top and a lower parking lot towards the back as well as tree lined neighborhood streets to park on.
+There is a large free parking lot on top and a lower parking lot toward the back, as well as tree-lined neighborhood streets to park on.
 Please do not park in our turn-a-round lane or block entrances.

 Pack your reusable bags